 Tucked away in a quiet corner of Sebastopol is a unique display of artwork crafted from colorful metal pieces — old cars, one-time cookware, discarded radiators and pipes, and aluminum trash cans.
 You'll find this unusual outdoor gallery on Florence Avenue, a small residential street.
 From The Barlow, head west on McKinley; left back onto Route 116; then right (west) on Bodega Avenue; and finally right onto Florence Avenue.

 Here you'll find whimsical sculptures by artists and Florence Avenue residents Patrick Amiot and Brigitt Laurent on the lawns of tidy-looking homes along a three-block section of this street.
-Park your car and walk around; a sculpture map will help locate these oversized pieces, such as those depicting a train, fire engine, an overworked waitress, a mermaid, and more.
+Park your car and walk around; you can't miss these oversized pieces, such as those depicting a train, fire engine, an overworked waitress, a mermaid, and more.

 When you're finished checking out the artwork, continue north on Florence Avenue and turn left onto Healdsburg Avenue, which puts you back on 116W.

 Next stop is the village of Graton (pop.
 1,707).
 Less than five miles away, it lies in the heart of Green Valley.